Vengatesan-K/Find-Your-PDF-Password/README.md

 Organizations might need to find PDF passwords to access documents for legal or compliance reasons, such as during audits or investigations.

-# How to find your forgetten password
+# How to find your forgotten password

      1. Click above "Open in Streamlit" Button
      2. Go to Password finder section, Upload your pdf file and select text file to test